-Do the newspapers which are saying that Mr. Roosevelt is using his influence toward winning support for Secretary Taft in the national convention of 1905, imagine that he is the first president who did anything of this kind? pointedly asks the editor of Leslie's Weekly, and then quickly gives answer that if they do they are very far astray.
+Do the newspapers which are saying that Mr. Roosevelt is using his influence toward winning support for Secretary Taft in the national convention of 1908, imagine that he is the first president who did anything of this kind? pointedly asks the editor of Leslie's Weekly, and then quickly gives answer that if they do they are very far astray.
 The Deseret News cannot make reply for all the newspapers of the country, but it thinks they hold no such views, at least in the main.
-The too much a matter of history for that.
-Jefferson's preference for Manualison over Monroe; Monroe's for Crawford, his secretary of treasury, before a personal difference separated them; Jackson's for Van Buren, and Lincoln's for having Johnson vice president, a fact that made him president on Lincoln's tragic death, are all familiar to every careful student of American politics.
-Grant's grief over the failure to accomplish the reat of electing Conkling as his successor is an interesting chapter of convention history.
-Hayes was more than favorable to Sherman He gave him substantial aid, and Cleveland has not yet forgotten or forgiven the men who helped nominate Bryan instead of Carlisle.
-In view of this showing it is clear that Roosevelt will not wander into untrodden ground should he conclude to lend a helping hand to his successor.
-He will only be doing that which his predecessors have done for, lo, these many years, and that, too, without their honesty or motives being challenged in the premises.

-naturally as much inclined to study as he is distuclined to army life.
-And where could he study under more favorable conditions and freedom than here in this democratic land?
+The contrary is too much a matter of history for that.
+Jefferson's preference for Monroe; Monroe; Monroe's for Crawford, his secretary of treasury, before a personal difference separated them; Jackson's for Van Buren, and Lincoln's for having Johnson vice president, a fact that made him president on Lincoln's tragic death, are all familiar to every careful student of American politics.
+Grant's grief over the failure to accomplish the feat of electing Conkling as his successor is an interesting chapter of convention history.
+Hayes was more than favorable to Sherman.
+He gave him substantial aid, and Cleveland has not yet forgotten or forgiven the men who helped nominate Bryan instead of Carlisle.
+In view of this showing it is clear that Roosevelt will not wander into untrodden ground should he conclude to lend a helping hand to his succes sor.
+He will only be doing that which his predecessors have done for, lo, these many years, and that, too, without their honesty or motives being challenged in the premises. naturally as much inclined to study as he is disinclined to army life.
+And where could be study under more favorable conditions and freedom than here in this democratic land?
 Besides, the value an intimate acquaintance with American conditions will be to him, to all Germany, and eventually to this country, is incalculable.
-And it must not be overlooked that a life unrestricted by court effquettes and circumstances which surround the European prince of a reigning house, will give him a broader vision of life in all its phases.

-Should Prince Oscar really come t the United States it may be depended upon that the open hand of hospitality will be extended to him, and that he will, in all respects, be quite as well treated as are American students in Germany.
-It may be that he will have to be "one of the boys," occasionally, and that he will be given a lively round f American college high life, now and hen, but beyond that, there need be no fear that the amenifies of international onsideration and regard, will be in any wise violated.
-It may be set down at once that Prince Oscar's station will not be forgotten.
+And it must not be overlooked that a life unrestricttion of a floating exhibition of French ed by court etiquettes and circumstances which surround the European prince of a reigning house, will give him a broader vision of life in all its phases, Should Prince Oscar really come to the United States it may be depended upon that the open hand of hospitality will be extended to him, and that he will, in all respects, be quite as well related as are American students in Jermany.
+It may be that he will have o be "one of the boys," occasionally, and that he will be given a lively round of American college high life, now and then, but beyond that, there need be no fear that the amenities of international onsideration and regard, will be in any wise violated.
+It may be set down at nce that Prince Oscar's station will not be forgotten.
+ORIGIN OF GARGOYLES.